lunprog/lun/crates/lun_vm/README.md

 └─────────┘
 ```

-`special`, `stack`, `program`, `heap` are memory regions, those are protected
+`special`, `program`, `stack`, `cannary` `heap` are memory regions, those are
-through protections.
-Read, Write and eXecute are the protections, and each
+protected through protections.
+Read, Write and eXecute are the protections, and
-region as it's protection represented as RWX (you can do everything) or ---
+each region as it's protection represented as RWX (you can do everything) or ---
 (you can do nothing), or ??? when the protection is more complicated than that.

 `special` has `???` because every address has its own protection.

+`canary` is a 1024 bytes wide region of memory between the `stack` and the
+`heap`, used to protect against most of the stack overflows and detect them
+easier.

-`heap` has `???` because the heap grows in regions and so every region has its
+`heap` has `???` because the heap grows in regions and so every region have
-own protections, TODO: not sure about how exactly the heap would work though.
+their own protections, TODO: not sure about how exactly the heap would work
+though.

 ### Special